Genevieve Quick

 Genevieve Quick is an interdisciplinary artist, arts writer, and critic whose work explores global identity and politics in speculative narratives, technology, and media-based practices.
 In her sculptures, installations, videos, and performance, her humorous science fiction narratives exaggerate disaporic identity to the intergalactic to address Otherness and displacement.

-She has exhibited at the McEvoy Foundation for the Arts, San Francisco; Wattis Institute, San Francisco; Asian Cultural Center, Gwangju, South Korea; Asian Art Museum, San Francisco; Mills College Art Museum, Oakland; [2nd floor projects]; Royal Nonsuch Gallery; and Southern Exposure.
-Quick has been awarded visual arts residencies at The Headlands Center for the Arts, Recology, MacDowell, Djerassi, the deYoung Museum, and Yaddo.
-She has received a San Francisco Arts Commission Grant; a Eureka Grant from the Fleishhacker Foundation; a Kala Fellowship; and grants from the Center for Cultural Innovation.
+She has exhibited at the McEvoy Foundation for the Arts, San Francisco; Wattis Institute, San Francisco; Asian Cultural Center, Gwangju, South Korea; Asian Art Museum, San Francisco; Mills College Art Museum, Oakland; and [2nd floor projects].
+Quick has been awarded visual arts residencies at Montalvo, Faberlull, Headlands Center for the Arts, Recology, MacDowell, Djerassi, the deYoung Museum, and Yaddo.
+She has received grants from Artadia, San Francisco Arts Commission; Center for Cultural Innovation; a Eureka Grant from the Fleishhacker Foundation; and a Kala Fellowship.
 Quick has contributed essays and reviews to 48 Hills, Artforum, cmagazine, Art Practical, Daily Serving, Temporary Art Review, and College Art Association.